CAAPIM/apim-charts/charts/portal/README.md

 This Chart deploys the Layer7 API Developer Portal on a Kubernetes Cluster using the Helm Package Manager.

 ## 2.2.0 General Updates
+- This new version of the chart supports Portal 5.1
-- The demo database Bitnami MySQL sub chart supports MySQL 8.0.26, so the relavent helm chart version is updated to  8.8.8.
+- The demo database Bitnami MySQL sub chart supports MySQL 8.0.27, so the relavent helm chart version is updated to  8.8.16.
+- Portal upgrade jobs are moved to pre-install and pre-upgrade stage, this means no manual deletion of jobs are required during upgrade.
+This change ensures overall bootup time remains same as previous version even though helm install takes additional time to show-up completion.
 - Portal 5.1 no longer requires Solr components, so all the references to Solr have been removed.
 - Nginx-Ingress Subchart has been upgraded to chart version 4.0.9 to support K8s 1.22 version.
 - Ability to configure existing imagePullSecrets or external registries to pull the images.
+Refer portal.useExistingPullSecret, portal.imagePullSecret
 - Liveness and readiness probe of dispatcher component can be configurable.
+- Added troubleshooting section related to [RabbitMQ boot-up issues](https://github.com/CAAPIM/apim-charts/tree/ stable/charts/portal/README.md#rabbitmq-wont-start)
+- Updated documentation for Persistent Volumes and 'tls.job.enabled' and tls.job.rotate' properties regarding certificates.

 ## Prerequisites